Tom Brady continues to be the bait on the end of a sportsbook fishing rod as the NFL season prepares its Sept. 10 launch.

 For Big Blue fans, the New York Giants are +1500 at FanDuel, +1100 at DraftKings.

-For instance, the Brady Bunch, the Bucs, are still an underdog in the NFC South.
-They are +150 at DraftKings while New Orleans is -125.
+The Brady Bunch, the Bucs, are still an underdog in the NFC South.
+They are +150 at DraftKings, while New Orleans is -125.
 FanDuel has New Orleans at -115, Tampa Bay at +160.

 In the NFC North, the Green Bay Packers, who went to the finals last year, are +180.
 The Minnesota Vikings are slightly favored at +160, both at DraftKings.
 Minnesota is +165 and Green Bay +190 at FanDuel.

 The Pack as an underdog here is a bit of a surprise.
 It reflects a sentiment that Aaron Rodgers could get hurt and miss time.

 San Francisco is -115 in the ultra-competitive NFC West because of the Seattle Seahawks, who are +230 on the FanDuel ticket.
 The Niners are -106 and Seattle is +220 at DraftKings.